| Appraisers and Assessors of Real

 salaried appraisers worked mainly for real estate firms.

+Employment is expected to grow faster than average.
 Appraisers and assessors of real estate estimate the

 value of real property for a variety of purposes, such as to